-Male pattern hair loss (MPHL) is the most common type of hair loss in men.
-It typically starts around age 40, but may be seen as early as 20 and may also be hereditary.
-It’s characterized by a receding hairline and thinning hair on the crown of the head.
+Male pattern hair loss (MPHL) is men’s most common type of hair loss.
+It typically starts around age 40 but may be seen as early as 20 and may also be hereditary.
+A receding hairline and thinning hair on the crown of the head characterize it.

 There are also many natural and nonsurgical hair replacement options available.
 Common treatment options for MPHL include drugs, hair replacement, laser light therapy, and platelet rich plasma injections.